-Areas requiring the use of management estimates relate to the amount of the determination of share compensation expense associated with stock options and warrants, and the Company's ability to utilize tax losses.
-A discussion of these estimates is provided in the relevant accounting policy notes and in notes 5 and 6.
+Areas requiring the use of management estimates relate to the amount of the determination of share compensation expense associated with stock options and warrants.
+A discussion of these estimates is provided in the relevant accounting policy notes and in note 5.
 Significant judgment is applied in the determination of the Company's ability to continue as a going concern as discussed in note 2(a).
 Management assesses its ability to continue as a going concern taking into account its forecast cash requirements, its budgeted non-discretionary expenditures, its available cash and cash equivalents, and expected sources of financing.